gingerbeardman/gingerbeardman.github.io/_posts/2021-08-28-aquaplus-piece-game-reviews-vol-2.md

 ![GIF](/images/posts/piece-norito.gif#piece)

 ### Norito, by Gorujii
 Another runner-up in the [Megastore Cup official contest](https://www.coremagazine.co.jp/megastore/piece/result.html).
 A great looking game featuring fluid wire-frame 3D with dithering for distant objects.
-It's a strange sort of shmup that gives me Jumping Flash vibes.
+It's a strange sort of shmup that makes me thing of both Jumping Flash and Battlezone.
 Controls take some getting used to but after that score attack is quite a challenge.
 The game system and stages are intertwined with a story and things like the "one-shot" fortune-telling, add extra flair.

 ***